Acquisition financing: a comprehensive guide for business growth

 An earnout happens when the target firm agrees to participate in delayed payments that account for the company’s future growth and are frequently larger than a cash agreement.
 This agreement often calls for the seller to receive a portion of the company’s future profits.

 Here the buyer only pays a fraction of the sale price upfront.
-The remaining amount depends on the future performance of a newly acquired business.
+The remaining amount depends on the future performance of a newly acquired company.
 This way, the earnout removes some uncertainty for the buyer.

 4. Cash acquisition